This guide shows you how to set up your WiFi Bird Box Camera 3rd Gen.

 - Try resetting it and start again.

-- You can also try the alternative setup method if you haven't already.
+- You can also try the QR code setup method, or the alternative setup method if you haven't already.

 If you have connected it to your internet router, but it shows the message 'Establishing encrypted channel' and doesn't load: